 Lyda Rose, another patient in that detention facility, has a dark secret: she was one of the original scientists who developed the drug.
 With the help of an ex-government agent and an imaginary, drug-induced doctor, Lyda sets out to find the other three survivors of the five who made the Numinous in a quest to set things right.

-- Ellen Cheeseman-Meyer Rereading the Vorkosigan Saga: The Flowers of Vashnoi 30 mins ago
+- Ellen Cheeseman-Meyer Rereading the Vorkosigan Saga: Gentleman Jole and the Red Queen, Chapter 10 17 hours ago